Scunthorpe United F.C.: Rivalries

 Scunthorpe are considered to be a part of two main derbies: the Humber derby and the Lincolnshire derby.
-The Humber derby is a contested between Scunthorpe, Hull City and Grimsby Town.
+The Humber derby is contested between Scunthorpe, Hull City and Grimsby Town.
 The three clubs are all situated on the banks of the River Humber, hence the name given to the derby.
 The Lincolnshire derby is contested between a number of clubs throughout the county of Lincolnshire, including Scunthorpe, Lincoln City, Boston United, Gainsborough Trinity and Grimsby.
 Scunthorpe have not played Gainsborough competitively since an FA Cup game in 1930, though the two often play pre-season friendlies.

 Doncaster Rovers are also considered a rival, as they are the nearest club, geographically, to Glanford Park.
 Despite this, Grimsby are traditionally viewed as Scunthorpe's fiercest rivals.
-Fans also consider York City a rivalry, though the two teams rarely play each, only six times in the last 20 years.
+Fans also consider York City a rivalry, though the two teams rarely play each other, only six times in the last 20 years.
 During Scunthorpe's rise to the second and third tiers of English football, rivalries with Barnsley, Sheffield United and Sheffield Wednesday emerged, although none of these clubs saw Scunthorpe as a rival.